jhu-dvrk/dvrk-ros/dvrk_robot/video.md

 ## Blackmagic DeckLink Duo frame grabber

 You first need to install the drivers from Blackmagic, see https://www.blackmagicdesign.com/support/family/capture-and-playback   The drivers are included in the package "Desktop Video".
 Once you've downloaded the binaries and extracted the files from Blackmagic, follow the instructions on their ReadMe.txt.
-For 64 bits Ubuntu system, install the `.deb` files in subfolder `deb/x86_64`.
+For 64 bits Ubuntu system, install the `.deb` files in subfolder `deb/x86_64` using `sudo dpkg -i *.deb`.
 If your card is old, the DeckLink install might ask to run the BlackMagic firmware updater, i.e. something like `BlackmagicFirmwareUpdater update 0`.
 After you reboot, check with `dmesg | grep -i black` to see if the card is recognized.
 If the driver is working properly, the devices will show up under `/dev/blackmagic`.

+You can quickly test the frame grabber using `MediaExpress` which should be installed along the drivers.
+You can also select the video input using `BlackmagicDesktopVideoSetup` (also installed along drivers).

+If you need to remove all the Blackmagic packages to test a different version, use `sudo apt remove desktopvideo* mediaexpress*`.

 To test if the drivers are working and the cards are working, use gstreamer 1.0 or greater.
 On Ubuntu 16.04/18.04 both gstreamer 1.0 and 0.1 are available.
 Make sure you ONLY install the 1.0 packages.
 You will also need the proper gstreamer plugins installed:
 ```sh